-Explore Singapore’s South East Coast on this coastal walk by the water from Changi Beach Park to Changi Bay Point while admiring birds and Indonesian Islands.
+Explore Singapore’s South East Coast on this coastal walk by the water from Changi Beach Park to Changi Bay Point while admiring birds and Malaysian Islands.

 Changi Beach Park & Bay Point Hiking Map

 Get the route by downloading the .gpx or .kml file below.
 For navigation with Maps.me on your mobile phone, simply download the .kml file and open to add it to the Maps.me bookmarks.

 This coastal walk starts from Changi Village Bus Terminal.
 Take a bus there from Tampines East MRT station on the blue Downtown Line.
 The walk ends at Opp SAF Ferry Bus Stop, roughly 1.5 km to the east of Changi Village Bus Terminal.
 From here you can take buses back to the MRT station or elsewhere.
 Or, walk another 1.5 km to return to Changi Village Bus Terminal and the Hawker Centre next door.

 - Changi Beach Park and Changi Bay Point are both open 24/7 and lit between 7pm and 7am.

 - Swimming at the beach is allowed but the water is slightly dirty and there is often a lot of trash.
 Crocodiles are occasionally sighted.